roxlukas/lmeve/README.md

 <h3>1.
 Initial setup</h3>

+`index.php` and the website itself is in `./wwwroot/` directory.
+If you can set up your webserver root to this directory, please do so.

 * Go to `./config/ directory`, copy `config-dist.php` to `config.php` and set it up according to your host
 * After setting up new SALT value in config.php, generate admin password hash by using `php ./bin/passwd.php`
 * copy the password hash to clipboard